 The issues involved in representing a software system at runtime have been discussed throughout this thesis.
 The challenges faced by any software visualisation were initially introduced in section 3.6, before the issues, which are involved in visualising runtime information, were discussed in Chapter 4.
 These involve new intricacies to the generic software visualisation issues, as well as new considerations due to the dynamic nature of the data.
 The runtime issues included a discussion on the various aspects of runtime visualisation, from techniques and issues involved in extracting the necessary information, to overall trends and challenges faced by a runtime visualisation system.
 For instance the problems of scale and dealing with a constant change in data in an efficient way are discussed in section 4.7.
 The specific details of visualising an object-oriented language such as Java are discussed in Chapter 5 and in particular in section 5.3.
-Chapter 6 then highlights the details of the technique used to extract the information required to generate the visualisations detailed in Chapter 5.
-The evaluation of DJVis highlighted the lack of consideration for runtime visualisation issues in the current frameworks due to their generic software visualisation focus.
-A number of considerations for the evaluation and design of runtime visualisations were presented and this can be found in section 8.3.
+Chapter 6 then highlights the details of the technique used to extract the information required to generate the visualisation issues in the current frameworks due to their generic software visualisation for runtime visualisation issues in the evaluation and design of runtime visualisations were presented and this can be found in section 8.3.
 This focuses specifically on runtime visualisation of software systems and addressed issues such as whether the visualisation presents the current state of the program, as well as a summary of previous states.